 The documented procedures indicated that controls for program change management were in place for both production scheduled jobs and the ad hoc generated reports.
 Access to production libraries were limited to personnel who were authorized to make changes.
 The SUDS submissions log identified the initiator for each upload and submission.
-This compensating control limited the risk of an improper submission and maintained accountability for changes and submissions.
+This limited the risk of an improper submission and maintained accountability for changes and submissions.

-The core office employed automated continuous monitoring procedures as well as separate layering of reviews to help assure the student data was accurate.
+The OUR office employed automated continuous monitoring procedures as well as separate layering of reviews to help assure the student data was accurate.
 We observed conscientious staff performing adequate quality control procedures prior to the final review by the DA.

-We tested a random sample of 100 student records from the SIF and SIFD Spring 2016 submissions by tracing them to the system of record to verify the accuracy of key elements identified in the BOG Methodology and Procedures.
+We tested a random sample of 100 student records from the SIF and SIFD Spring 2017 submissions by tracing them to the system of record to verify the accuracy of key elements identified in the various PBF metrics.
 We found no exceptions for the sampled data elements.